top of page

 1000+ per month

-Use food waste to make a collection of naturally dyed goods branded for the business of origin
+Use food waste to make a one off of naturally dyed product, branded for the business of origin, demonstrating the potential for waste to worth.

 Benefits